perryhuynh/kcauto/README.md

 5. Run Kantai Collection in your favorite browser or viewer
 6. Run kcauto-kai using the command `java -jar <path_to_sikuli>/sikulix.jar -r <path_to_kcauto-kai>/kcauto-kai.sikuli` (replacing `<path_to_sikuli>` and `<path_to_kcauto-kai>` with the correct directories for your installs); you can also use the [RunCmd tab](https://mrmin123.github.io/kcauto-kai/#runcmd) of the web interface to help generate the command

-### Update (for those who don't git git)

-There are a couple of ways to update kc-auto (note: all of these steps requires previous clone of kcauto-kai on your system):
-0. Just download/clone the master branch and overwrite it directly on your current kc-auto folder (backup your config.ini if needed)
+### Updating

+The preferred method of keeping kcauto-kai up to date is via git.
+This requires you have a working [git](https://git-scm.com/) installation, have cloned the kcauto-kai repository, and are running kcauto-kai off of said clone.

+If you do have git and cloned the kcauto-kai repository, use one of the following command to update to the latest release (`master` version) of kcauto-kai:

-1. (For any platform/OS) Using git shell: `git pull origin master` or `git pull` (you need to install git for your OS, GOOGLE IT)
+* `git pull origin master` or `git pull`

-2. (For Windows) Use this guide (https://github.com/KC3Kai/KC3Kai/wiki/Setup-development-build) for setting up tortoisegit but change the clone URL to this repo
+If you do not have git but would still like to keep up with `master`, please use [this guide](https://github.com/KC3Kai/KC3Kai/wiki/Setup-development-build) for setting up tortoisegit, but with the clone URL changed to `https://github.com/mrmin123/kcauto-kai.git`

+If you do not have git, tortoisegit, or a clone of the kcauto-kai repository, head to the [Releases page](https://github.com/mrmin123/kcauto-kai/releases) and download the latest tagged version.
+Overwrite your local kcauto-kai installation with the contents of the new release, taking care to first back up or not overwrite your config file.
+Note that your config file may need updating to be compatible with new releases.

+### Bug Reports

-Note: If you encountered any errors, please make sure to update to the latest version before open an issue.
+If you encounter any bugs or issues in kcauto-kai, please first make sure that you are on the latest release.
+If the problem persists, please search the [bug tracker](https://github.com/mrmin123/kcauto-kai/issues) to see if the issue has already been reported.
+Otherwise, please open an issue on the tracker.